 - One Stop Student Services provides a single point of professional integrated service to students.
-The One Stop serves students who need assistance with academic records, financial aid, registration, student accounting, ONE card, and other related topics. - Student Assistance and Support provides individualized assistance to promote student safety and well-being, collaboration and resilience, personal accountability, and self-advocacy.
+The One Stop serves students who need assistance with academic records, financial aid, registration, student accounting, ONE card, and other related topics.

+- Student Assistance and Support provides individualized assistance to promote student safety and well-being, collaboration and resilience, personal accountability, and self-advocacy.
 The Care Team consults and collaborates with campus partners to balance the needs of individual students with those of the overall campus community.
-The UAB Care Team helps find solutions for students experiencing academic, social, and crisis situations including mental health concerns. - Disability Support Services assists students with in reaching accommodations for their educational experiences at UAB that ensure that they have equal access to programs, services, and activities at UAB. - The Vulcan Materials Academic Success Center provides tutoring, supplemental instruction, and other services that encourage goal achievement and degree completion.

-- The University Writing Center offers free writing assistance for all UAB students.
+The UAB Care Team helps find solutions for students experiencing academic, social, and crisis situations including mental health concerns. - Disability Support Services assists students with in reaching accommodations for their educational experiences at UAB that ensure that they have equal access to programs, services, and activities at UAB. - The Vulcan Materials Academic Success Center provides tutoring, supplemental instruction, and other services that encourage goal achievement and degree completion. - The University Writing Center offers free writing assistance for all UAB students.
 Get help at any stage of the writing process and with any type of writing.
 Students may meet with a tutor in person or via Zoom.
 Students may also upload a paper for feedback (called eTutoring in the online system).
 During in-person and Zoom sessions, tutors can help you understand your assignment, develop and organize your ideas, use and cite sources, revise and edit your draft, and more.
 When you upload a draft for eTutoring, tutors can provide feedback on both big-picture issues and detail-oriented concerns; please note that you must upload a draft and assignment sheet to use eTutoring.
-To make an appointment or get more information, please see the UWC website, email [writingcenter@uab.edu](mailto:writingcenter@uab.edu), or call 205-996-7178.
+To make an appointment or get more information, please see the UWC website, email writingcenter@uab.edu, or call 205-996-7178.
 Follow the UWC on Facebook, Instagram, and LinkedIn for daily news and quick writing tips. - UAB Student Health Services delivers comprehensive, high quality, confidential, primary healthcare to students.
 Student Health provides testing services and vaccination clinics. - Student Counseling Services offers students a safe place to discuss and resolve issues that interfere with personal and academic goals.
 UAB has created a new app (available in the App Store and Google Play) called B Well, that is designed to easily access resources on mobile devices and build a self-care plan.
-Kognito is a free, interactive simulation-based platform designed to help you talk with someone when you are worried about your mental health. - UAB Blazer Kitchen at the Hill Student Center provides food and basic supplies for any UAB student in need through in-person or online shopping.
+Kognito is a free, interactive simulation-based platform designed to help you talk with someone when you are worried about your mental health.

+- UAB Blazer Kitchen at the Hill Student Center provides food and basic supplies for any UAB student in need through in-person or online shopping.
 Students who can are also able to donate food and supplies to assist their peers.
-To get more information, call 205-975-9509, email [studentoutreach@uab.edu](mailto:studentoutreach@uab.edu), or visit Student Assistance & Support website. - eLearning and Professional Studies provides numerous academic technologies and learning resources for students whose learning may be affected by COVID.
-The following are the various websites describing additional student academic and technology resources: - UAB Policies for Students - Student Academic and Support Services - Technology Resources
+To get more information, call 205-975-9509, email studentoutreach@uab.edu, or visit Student Assistance & Support website. - eLearning and Professional Studies provides numerous academic technologies and learning resources for students whose learning may be affected by COVID. - UAB Emergency Management will be the official source of UAB information during any actual emergency or severe weather situation.
+The following are the various websites describing additional student academic and technology resources: - UAB Policies for Students - Student Academic and Support Services - Technology Resources - See also the Student Assistance & Support website of Student Affairs for a description of Covid-19-related resources, including the laptop loaner program. - Peers Contact Information - I encourage students to reach out and obtain contact information of up to three classmates.
+This will be helpful in the event of an absence, forming study groups, or communicating schedule changes, etc.

-Welcome to MA 568 and best of luck to you all.
+Welcome to MA 645 and best of luck to you all.